Periarteritis nodosa; PAN; Systemic necrotizing vasculitis

 There is no known prevention.
 However, early treatment can prevent some damage and symptoms.

-Luqmani R. Polyarteritis nodosa and related disorders.
-In: Firestein GS, Budd RC, Gabriel SE, McInnes IB, O'Dell JR, eds.
-Kelley's Textbook of Rheumatology.
-10th ed.
-Philadelphia, PA: Elsevier; 2017:chap 90.
+Luqmani R, Awisat A. Polyarteritis nodosa and related disorders.
+In: Firestein GS, Budd RC, Gabriel SE, Koretzky GA, McInnes IB, O'Dell JR, eds.
+Firestein & Kelley's Textbook of Rheumatology.
+11th ed.
+Philadelphia, PA: Elsevier; 2021:chap 95.

 Puéchal X, Pagnoux C, Baron G, et al. Adding azathioprine to remission-induction glucocorticoids for eosinophilic granulomatosis with polyangiitis (Churg-Strauss), microscopic polyangiitis, or polyarteritis nodosa without poor prognosis factors: a randomized, controlled trial.
 Arthritis Rheumatol.
 2017;69(11):2175-2186.
 PMID: 28678392